DogeCN/Translator/README.md

-# Translator
+# Plume Lexicon
 **A simple locale translation tool at your service.**

 ### Origin
+ - **Former Name: Translator**
- In my quest of *4000 Essential Words* , I grappled with unfamiliar terms that were hard to comprehend and summarize.
+ - In my quest of *4000 Essential Words* , I grappled with unfamiliar terms that were hard to comprehend and summarize.
 Hence, the idea for this app blossomed...

 ### Functions